 Explanation: The Bible say much about the topic of work.
 Some pastors summarize this teaching as the doctrine of vocation.
 In this lesson, children will be introduced to these concepts and challenged to have positive attitudes about work.

 Memory Verse: Colossians 3:23 Whatever you do, work at it with all your heart, as working for the Lord, not for men.

-Optional Coloring Sheet: Do everything for the glory of God.
+- Coloring Page: Do everything for the glory of God.

 - Write the following job titles on large index cards (or small sheets of paper): garbage collector, animal doctor, police person, house builder, mother

 - A small item to indicate who is allowed to talk, I suggest a small ball.